NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ***
 ## Debugging
-`MarsPlot` is designed to make plotting MGCM output easier and faster so it handles missing data for you.
-For example, when dimensions are omitted with `None`, `MarsPlot` makes educated guesses for data selection and will tell you exactly how the data is being processed both in the title for the figures (if `Title = None`), and in the terminal output.
-Specifics about this behavior are detailed in the instructions at the top of `Custom.in`.

-> `MarsPlot` handles many errors by itself.
+`MarsPlot` is designed to make plotting MGCM output easier and faster so it handles missing data and many errors by itself.
 It reports errors both in the terminal and in the generated figures.
-To by-pass this behavior (when debugging), use the  `--debug` option with `MarsPlot` which will raise standard Python errors.
+To by-pass this behavior (when debugging), use the  `--debug` option with `MarsPlot` which will raise standard Python errors and stop the execution.
+One thing to always look for are typo/syntax errors in the template so you may want to cross-check your current plot against a pristine (empty) template.
+> Note that the errors raised with the `--debug` flag may reference to `MarsPlot` internal classes so it may not also be self-explanatory.